Herald: An Interactive Period Drama: Reception

-GameSkinny awards Herald with a 10/10 score, praising it for "touching on subjects that few games would ever dare to" and being "wonderful blend of point and click adventure mixed with player choice that creates an intense story with complex characters and tough decisions."
-The Guardian rated Herald with a 4/5 score, comparing some elements of the game to Akira Kurosawa’s Rashomon.
-The Overpowered Noobs praised Herald for its "cast of complex, interesting, and incredibly voiced characters, beautifully captivating art design, and a fresh and fun story," and rated it with 9/10 score.
+The Guardian rated Herald with a 4/5 score, comparing some elements of the game to Akira Kurosawa's Rashomon.
 End World Gaming rated Herald with a 95/100 score, praising the storyline of Book I and II.
 HighEnd Gamer rated the game with a 4.5/5 for its "brilliant twisting story that is expertly delivered," voice acting, "engrossing and believable" world, and characters.
 GameSpew gives Herald an 8/10 rating, calling "Herald is a fantastic experience.
 Its deeply colourful world full of classic mystery and adventure is an absolute must for any fan of interactive storytelling to explore."
 Player2Reviews rates Herald with an 8.5/10, praising its themes, cast, and 2D graphics, but dislikes the 3D models.
-GameGrin gives Herald an 8/10 and Twinfinite scores 4/5 for its story and art.

 Polygon gave a positive review for Herald, calling the first two books "novel-like in its sensibilities and in its literary quality" and "offers cool-headed insights into another way of living, and into the way we live today.
 It's engaging, and it has something vital to say."
 Kill Screen praises it take on the theme of identity, saying "Herald reminds us that—no matter where you say you're from—we're all part of a larger story that's much more complicated."
-UK website Invision Community scores Herald 7/10 and considers it " a powerful voyage into racism, sexism and any other social division that was all the rage at the turn of the 19th century," though acknowledges "Herald won’t be everybody’s cup of grog" due to its "inconsistent narrative and lack of visual variety".
-One Angry Gamer highly recommended it to players who enjoy story-driven point-and-click adventure games, and commends the plot, characters, and 2D graphics, comparing it to the Telltale Games or the Broken Sword series.
+UK website Invision Community scores Herald 7/10 and considers it " a powerful voyage into racism, sexism and any other social division that was all the rage at the turn of the 19th century," though acknowledges "Herald won't be everybody's cup of grog" due to its "inconsistent narrative and lack of visual variety".
 The Nerdx's Holly Swainyard plays the game at the EGX Rezzard 2017 trade fair and compliments Herald for being a "beautifully made and designed period adventure."